 For the first time, I sense that the sustainability issue is being taken seriously, that it’s real now.
 At long last, in my opinion.
 The pressure is coming from consumers, and this naturally affects retailers.
 It will be challenging for all manufacturers to keep up in this respect, because things are now moving quickly.
 If I had to highlight one specific area, it would be transport.
 Dealing with all the plastic used in transport packaging is a major challenge.
 It’s a complex task, as there are so many different sizes of furniture.
 But this work has to be done – it’s a matter of transforming and adapting the business.
 We set out on our journey several years ago.
 Today, for example, all leather waste is utilised and turned into products such as mobile phone cases.
 And leftover fabric from the sofa manufacturing process is made into sacks to hold the leather waste.

 In order to ensure that social, environmental and quality requirements on our part are met, we have developed a supplier policy that all suppliers have signed and have to adhere to.
 Our aim is to adopt a long-term approach in our work with our suppliers, and thereby build up a strong collaboration that benefits our work on sustainability issues.
 Our fabric and leather suppliers, for example, have to satisfy requirements according to REACH, an EU regulation relating to the production and safe use of chemicals.
-In addition, an increasing proportion of our fabrics also meet the requirements for Oeko-Tex, a worldwide system certifying that the fabrics do not contain chemicals that cause negative effects, either to people or the environment.
+In addition, an increasing proportion of our fabrics also meet the requirements for the highest European standards of upholstery, guarantee the fabrics do not contain chemicals that cause negative effects, either to people or the environment.

 It’s already here, having undergone testing at RISE (Research Institutes of Sweden).
 RISE works with industrial research and innovation, as well as performing testing and certification.
 The Nordic Swan Ecolabel is the best-known ecolabel in the Scandinavian countries, delivering certification and scope with world-class environmental goals.
 But this is just the beginning.
 In the future, we will be making sofas primarily from climate-smart materials.